2025-26 Edition

 Introduction to statistical methods for analyzing longitudinal data from experiments and cohort studies.
 Topics covered include survival methods for censored time-to-event data, linear mixed models, non-linear mixed effects models, and generalized estimating equations.

-Prerequisite: STATS 202.
-STATS 202 with a grade of B- or better
+Prerequisite: STATS 202 with a minimum grade of B-.

 STATS 205.
 Introduction to Bayesian Data Analysis.
 4 Units.